-Explain the duties assigned to this committee and describe the procedures and rules of organization and operation thereof.
-For each of these duties, state the most important actions carried out during the year and how each of the duties assigned to it, either by law or the Articles of Association or other corporate resolutions, has been exercised in practice.
+Explain the duties delegated or assigned to this committee other than those already described in section C.1.9, and describe the procedures and rules of organization and operation thereof.
+For each of these duties, state the most important actions carried out during the year and how each of the duties assigned to it, either by law or the Articles of Association or in other corporate resolutions, has been exercised in practice.